Guanxi: In a political context

 For relationship-based networks such as guanxi, reputation plays an important role in shaping interpersonal and political relations.
 As a result, the government is still the most important stakeholder, despite China's recent efforts to minimise government involvement.
 Key government officials wield the authority to choose political associates and allies, approve projects, allocate resources, and distribute finances.
 Thus, it is especially crucial for international companies to develop harmonious personal relationships with government officials.
 In addition to holding major legislative power, the Chinese government owns vital resources including land, banks, and major media networks and wields major influence over other stakeholders.
 Thus, it is important to maintain good relations with the central government in order for a business to maintain guanxi.
-However, the issue of guanxi as a form of government corruption has been raised into question over the recent years.
+However, the issue of guanxi as a form of government corruption has been raised into question over recent years.
 This is often the case when businesspeople interpret guanxi's reciprocal obligations as unethical gift-giving in exchange for government approval.
 The line drawn between ethical and unethical reciprocal obligation is unclear, but China is currently looking into understanding the structural problems inherent in the guanxi system.